Best & Worst Days of the Week to Do Disneyland & Disney California Adventure in 2026

 Even more important is arriving early, which is the simplest way to beat crowds at Disneyland.
 Due to guest demographics, wait times increase over the course of the day–Disneyland crowds tend to be much more late-arriving than Walt Disney World crowds.
 And as mentioned above, that’s even more pronounced when school is in session and it isn’t California’s tourist season.

 Just as crucial is having savvy strategy.
 Picking a great day or week to visit can make touring the parks significantly easier, but so too can having a good itinerary that zigs when others zag.
-Then there’s the option of buying your way out of crowds with Genie+ and Lightning Lanes, which is another good fail safe option.
-(Unlike Walt Disney World, Genie+ works pretty flawlessly at Disneyland.)
+Then there’s the option of buying your way out of crowds with Lightning Lanes, which is another good fail safe option.

-Choosing the best days of the week–and avoiding the worst ones–at Disneyland is pretty low priority in the grand scheme of planning and comes after all of those things.
-Honestly, if I were doing a Southern California vacation that included, for example, days at the best beaches near Disneyland or Universal Studios Hollywood, I might prioritize traffic (generally lower on weekends) or crowds at those destinations (generally higher on weekends) over Disneyland day-of-week crowd trends.
+Choosing the best days of the week–and avoiding the worst ones–at Disneyland is low priority in the grand scheme of planning and comes after all of those things.
+Honestly, if I were doing a Southern California vacation that included days at the best beaches near Disneyland or Universal Studios Hollywood, I’d prioritize traffic (generally lower on weekends) or crowds at those destinations (generally higher on weekends) over Disneyland day-of-week crowd trends.
 In other words, there are a lot of moving parts to consider!

 With all of that said, these best & worst Disneyland day of week recommendations can be useful for those boxed into less than ideal travel dates due to school or work schedules.
 Same goes for anyone who realistically won’t have the option to arrive early or stay late.
 There’s a reason those times are most advantageous–because it’s simply not feasible for many families with small children.